 - When using reusable bags, place them back in the car as soon as you have finished with them so they will be handy for next time.

-The benefits of reusable bags:
+What are the benefits of reusable bags?

 - Polypropylene 'Go Green' bags (available at most supermarkets) hold twice as many items as plastic bags.